TeriForey/fawkes/docs/source/user_guide.rst

 Activate Users
 ~~~~~~~~~~~~~~

 Open the ``Settings/Users`` page.
 Here you activate/deactivate users and also remove them.
-When a user has registerd to the Phoenix web application the user needs to be activated before the user can login.
+When a user has registerd to the Fawkes web application the user needs to be activated before the user can login.

 Choose Authentication Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Open the ``Settings/Auth`` page.
-Here you can choose the different authentication protocols (OpenID, LDAP, ...) which users can use on the login page. ``Local Auth`` enables the local admin account whose password is set in ``custom.cfg`` in your Phoenix installation.
+Here you can choose the different authentication protocols (OpenID, LDAP, ...) which users can use on the login page. ``Local Auth`` enables the local admin account whose password is set in ``custom.cfg`` in your Fawkes installation.

 .. image:: _images/settings_auth.png